 No matter how good you think your workshop is, there is always something you can improve to make your next workshop even more productive and more pleasing!
 That’s why it’s very important to ask for the participants’ feedback.

 If you want real feedback that will allow you to improve your next workshop you must use a simple, safe and trustworthy method that promotes emotional and honest feedback and give people an option to lean back and reflect before they make a statement.
-In this tutorial we will show you how to collect valuable Feedback using highly-engaging and gamified forms that generate real insights, proper metrics and complete context.
+In this article, we will show you how to collect valuable Feedback using highly engaging and gamified forms that generate real insights, proper metrics, and complete context.

 Step 1: Create your form